shanmathig/bootcamp-f23-shanmathi/exer1/README.md

 # Exercise 1 - Dev Environment Setup

 ## Description
-In this exercise, you will instlal and set up all the necessary tools for web development.
+In this exercise, you will install and set up all the necessary tools for web development.
 This exercise is **mandatory** as it will be a basis for all that we do in this bootcamp.

 ## Submission
 Collect points for this exercise by sending your GitHub username in the `gt-bootcamp-dev` Slack channel.